mauritslamers/node-canvas-builder/README.md

 ## Node-Canvas-Builder
+A set of scripts to build binary packages for node-canvas. https://github.com/Automattic/node-canvas.

+The manual scripts as described below have been merged into a single build script (build.sh) which is used for both linux and osx, which is targeted to be built on Travis.
+The windows build is done entirely in the appveyor script and only uses the test code from this repo to test whether the package works.

+The binary packages which are created on release by Travis and AppVeyor are equal to the node-canvas-bin module from https://github.com/mauritslamers/node-canvas-bin but with platform specific binary libraries included.

+### Old style manual builds: build_linux.sh and build_osx.sh
 A set of scripts to build binary packages to be used with https://github.com/mauritslamers/node-canvas-bin.
 In order to keep the download on install as small as possible, the node-canvas-bin package itself doesn't contain any binaries.
 On install, it will detect the platform and architecture, and install the right set of binaries as a subpackage of itself.